MartinStokroos/TrueRMS/README.md

 # True RMS Library for Arduino
 This repository contains the *TrueRMS* C++ library for Arduino.
-With this library it is possible to determine the average value and the *rms* (root mean square) or *effective* value of a signal.
-With this library it is also possible to calculate the (vector)power from voltage and current signals.
-The voltage and the voltage representation of a current, can be measured with the ADC by using additional input circuitry for scaling the measured quantity down to within the 0-5V range, appropriate for the Arduino ADC.
-This library uses a simple method for unit scaling, only by setting the full scale peak-to-peak value of the ac input signal.
-The library is easy portable to other platforms.
+With this library it is possible to calculate the average value and the *rms* (root mean square) or *effective* value of a signal.
+With this library it is also possible to calculate the (vector)power from both, voltage and current signals.
+The voltage and the voltage representation of a current, can be measured with the ADC of the Arduino by using appropriate input circuitry for scaling the measured quantities down to within the 0-5V range to be compliant with the Arduino ADC inputs.
+The provided solution uses a simple method for scaling the units.
+The user only has to define the full scale peak-to-peak value of the ac input signal(s).
+This library is easy portable to other platforms.

 ## Function
 The following library classes are implemented:

 * `Average`
 * `Rms`
+* `Rms2`
 * `Power`
+* `Power2`

-*Average* calculates the average value over a number of samples, for example from the ADC, *Rms* calculates the root-mean-square value of a signal and  *Power* calculates the power from two input signals, usually voltage and current.
+*Average* calculates the average value from a number of input samples (usually) from the ADC, *Rms* or *Rms2* can be used to calculate the root-mean-square value of a signal and *Power* or *Power2* to calculate the power from voltage and current input.

-The following methods exists:
+The following methods exist:

-`.begin()`

-`.start()`

-`.stop()`

-`.update()`

-`.publish()`
+`begin()`

+`start()`

+`stop()`

+`update()` and `update1()`,+`update2()` for the `Power2` class.

+`publish()`

-Initialize the class instance with the member function `begin()`.
-This method must be called at first to set the scaling, the size of the sample window, the number of bits and the acquisition mode.
+First initialize an instance from a class defined above with the member function `begin()`.
+This method is to initialize the class and it needs values to set the scaling, the size of the sampling window, the number of bits of the input signal and the acquisition mode (continuous/single).

 For the class *Average*, use: